Alternative Treatments and Prevention

 Tropical botanicals used are:

 Acai: contains besides beta-sitosterol; anthocyanins and proanthocyanidins.
-These 2 are strong antioxidants
+These last two are strong antioxidants

 Bixa orellana: has anti-inflammatory, diuretic and antibacterial properties and works against complaints regarding the urinary and reproductive areas, from cystitis to prostatic disorders.